jaanga/moving-manuals/index.md

 How about a web page with the apps embedded?
 Like what you are seeing now?
 -->

-# Wait, there's More!
+# Wait, Wait, There's More!

+_This section describes the nature of a typical manual._

 ## Features

+* View the entire process from start to finish in 3D
 * Apps load very quickly
 	* Much faster and easier than PDF files
-* Can run online and offline
+* Apps run online and offline

 ## Benefits